GOVTNZ/print-ready/README.md

 Note that the section at the top of the page and the 'Index of page links' section at the bottom of the example page are dynamically injected using JavaScript.

+## Integration Guide
+This repository is intended to be **downloaded or cloned** from GitHub, with the files described below then **copied and pasted** into your web project.
+The instructions below assume this method of integration.

+This section explains how to integrate PrintReady into your website to optimize page layouts and styling specifically for print output.

+In the `src` folder are `base` and `site` versions or the CSS and JS files.
+The `base` files **should not** be changed.
+Parts of the `site` files **should be** changed to intergrate with your site structure.

 ### Include the Source Files in Your Webpages

-1. Include the files in the `src` folder in your webpages:
+1. To integrate the files from the `src` folder of the PrintReady repository into your webpages:
-    * Link CSS files only with `media="print"` to ensure styles apply only when printing.
+    * Link CSS files with the `media="print"` attribute to ensure styles apply only when printing.
 You can combine the print files in a build step.
     * Link JavaScript files with `type="module"` to enable ES6 module functionality.
 Keep the JavaScript files separate.
 2. Edit `printready-site.example.css` and `printready-site.example.js` to match your website's structure.
-   * Then, remove the `.example` part of the filename after integrating the files into your site structure.
+   * Remove the `.example` part of the filename after integrating the files into your site structure.

-## Integration Guide
-This repository is intended to be **downloaded or cloned** from GitHub, with the files described below then **copied and pasted** into your web project.
-The instructions below assume this method of integration.

-This section explains how to integrate PrintReady into your website to optimize page layouts and styling specifically for print output.

-In the `src` folder are `base` and `site` versions or the CSS and JS files.
-The `base` files should not be changed.
-PArts of the `site` files should be changed to intergrate into your site structure.

 ---